-A cloud security audit will help you control G Suite and Office 365 operations.
+A cloud security audit will help you control Google Workspace and Microsoft 365 operations.
 The data stored in these applications live outside your district network, making firewalls—even a next gen firewall—ineffective.
 An audit will help your IT team spot security vulnerabilities in your cloud environment and take action to keep your school, employee, and student data private.

 Think Beyond the Firewall: Why Your District Needs Cloud Security

-If your school district is using G Suite and/or Office 365 applications to stored data, communicate, and collaborate you need to incorporate cloud security into your cybersecurity infrastructure.
+If your school district is using Google Workspace and/or Microsoft 365 applications to stored data, communicate, and collaborate you need to incorporate cloud security into your cybersecurity infrastructure.
 Simply using a next gen firewall and content filtering is not enough to protect staff and student data privacy.

 Both Google and Microsoft do an excellent job of securing their infrastructure.
-However, it’s your responsibility to secure the data that you store in G Suite and Office 365 applications from unauthorized access and improper use.
+However, it’s your responsibility to secure the data that you store in Google and Microsoft applications from unauthorized access and improper use.

 Google Cloud Security Issues

-It’s your responsibility to follow best practices for Google cloud security to ensure that you protect your data within the G Suite application.
+It’s your responsibility to follow best practices for Google cloud security to ensure that you protect your data within the application.
 Here are some examples:

 - Establish an effective Google Cloud organizational structure that organizes units and hierarchy to control access